faisalmemon/ios-crash-dump-analysis-book/examples/adventure_pac_crash_ios/adventure_pac_crash_explanation.md

 ```

 We see that the faulting address `0x41fc821e000001b0` has top 24-bits `41fc82`.
 This is the _Pointer Authentication Code_ (PAC)\index{PAC}.
 We see that the faulting function `InterruptionListener` takes two pointers as arguments, and that we have register `x8` with address `0x41fc821e00000000`.
 So presumably our failing code is using this address, plus some small offset, `0x1b0`.
+It could be that manual pointer arithmetic is being used causing a non-authenticated pointer to be utilised.